DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/BuildingDocumentation.rst

 Building the Documentation
 ==========================

-The DIRAC documentation is crated using ``sphinx`` and makes use of the ``diracdoctools`` to create the code documentation, command references, and concatenate the ``ConfigTemplates`` into one file.
+The DIRAC documentation is created using ``sphinx`` and makes use of the ``diracdoctools`` to create the code documentation, command references, and concatenate the ``ConfigTemplates`` into one file.
 The ``diracdoctools`` are located in the ``DIRAC/docs`` folder, but they can be ``pip installed`` for use